|Location:||Wenzhou - China|

 About the Job:

 Teaching assignments and related responsibilities may include day, evening, weekend and online courses.
 Interest or experience in using advanced instructional technologies to improve the teaching/learning process is highly desirable.
-All faculty may be required to teach General Education courses as needed.
-Opportunities are also available to teach disciplinary support courses.
-Candidates with an interest in teaching across disciplines are encouraged to apply.

 Review of applications will begin immediately and continue until positions are filled.
 Please send cover letter, resume, statement of teaching philosophy, research statement describing research interest, past accomplishments in research and research plan (for tenure track positions only), unofficial transcripts and contact information of three professional references by email to Search Committee Chairperson at email@example.com.
 Official transcripts for all degrees and three current letters of recommendation are required before appointment.